Reading: 4 mins

 -

-Lack of parental controls.
-Unlike a standard smartphone, there is generally no parental control built in.
+Lack of parental control.
+Unlike a classic smartphone, there is generally no system of parental control integrated.

-Parents therefore have little insight into how the phone is actually being used. -
+Parents therefore have little visibility into actual phone use. -

 Risk of frustration.
-During adolescence, a phone with too few features may be viewed negatively.
+During adolescence, a phone that is too limited can be frowned upon.

-A basic phone can create a disconnect from current social norms.
+The dumb phone can create a gap with current social uses.

-Switching from a smartphone to a feature phone is possible, but it takes some getting used to.
+Switching from a smartphone to a dumbphone is possible, but requires real adaptation.

 - accept a more limited experience.

-For some adults, this transition is part of a move toward digital minimalism.
+For some adults, this transition is part of an approach to digital minimalism.

-For a teenager, it may be harder to accept in the long run.
+For a teenager, it can be more difficult to accept in the long term.

-Switching back to a basic cell phone may therefore be a good option in some cases, but it is rarely a sustainable solution on its own.
+Returning to a basic mobile phone may therefore be relevant in certain cases, but rarely remains a lasting solution on its own.

-Cell phones for teens such as the NEOW Kids phone offer a structured environment:
+The phones for teens like the NEOW Kids phone propose a structured framework:

 - no search engine,

-This approach helps avoid extremes: a smartphone that’s too open or a feature phone that’s too limited.
+This approach allows us to avoid the extremes: a smartphone that is too open or a dumb phone that is too limited.

-It gradually supports digital independence without disrupting existing habits.
+It gradually supports digital autonomy, without rushing uses.

-For younger children, a smartwatch for kids can also be a first step before getting a phone.
+For the youngest, a connected watch for children can also be a first step before the phone.